 - VoiceEdge is a cloud-hosted voice and unified communications system for small and midsize businesses.
-It has more than 50 features, including auto attendants; anonymous call rejection; call logs; Busy Lamp Field; call-forwarding modes for always, busy, no answer, not reachable and selective; call notify, park, pickup, return, transfer and waiting; softphones to make and receive calls from your computer; Do Not Disturb; push to talk; remote office; sequential ring; unified messaging; and music on hold.
+It has more than 50 features, including auto attendants; anonymous call rejection; call logs; Busy Lamp Field; call-forwarding modes for always, busy, no answer, not reachable and selective; call notify, park, pickup, return, transfer and waiting; softphones to make and receive calls from your computer; Do Not Disturb; push to talk; remote office; sequential ring; unified messaging; and hold music.

 - Voice Mobility is a landline phone system that allows you to answer calls to that line on your mobile device, letting you take and make business calls anywhere.
-Among the features this system offers are three-way calls, instant redial, a call history log, directory listing, hunt groups, call forwarding, distinctive ring/priority alert, music on hold, and simultaneous and sequential ring.
+Among the features this system offers are three-way calls, instant redial, a call history log, directory listing, hunt groups, call forwarding, priority alert and hold music.

-- It gives you the option of bundling your small business phone lines with other Comcast services, such as internet or television.
-This is a plus if you'd like to get several business necessities from one company.
+Another nice aspect of Comcast Business is the option to bundle your phone service with other Comcast services, such as internet or television.
+This gives you several business necessities from one company.

 One of the drawbacks to Comcast is that none of the phone systems include all of the features and tools that some of its competitors do, like call recording and video conferencing.